Mon-Fri: 8:00AM - 4:30PM

 Get a Quote

-Are There Any Salt-Free Ice Melting Alternatives?
+Are There Any Salt-Free Ice Melting Alternatives to Use on Concrete?

 Propylene Glycol

-If you’re going to go with a glycol-based ice melting agent, then propylene glycol is your best bet.
+If you’re going to go with a glycol-based ice-melting agent, then propylene glycol is your best bet.
 Not only is this product super effective at melting ice down to -75 degrees Fahrenheit, but it’s also pet safe, plant-friendly, and even safer for concrete since it is less corrosive.
 Most propylene products have aggregate added for traction since the product is commonly in liquid form.

 Ethylene Glycol